Build A Local Economy That Works For All

 - Invest and implement the city’s Age Friendly Initiative to promote the health and safety of our elders, and cross-generational strategies to promote Seattle’s diverse communities.

-- Create a multidisciplinary crisis team, including mental health professionals, social workers, and crisis counselors as well as specially trained police officers to help de-escalate and deal with emergency situations.
+- Continue to advance multidisciplinary crisis teams, including mental health professionals, social workers, and crisis counselors as well as specially trained police officers to help de-escalate and deal with emergency situations.

-- Require ongoing, continuous implicit bias training beyond the current standards for our Seattle police officers – because the brain is a muscle and needs ongoing training.
+- Continue to support ongoing crisis intervention training, deescalation training and continuous implicit bias training that takes on issues of race – because the brain is a muscle and needs ongoing training.

 - Support an Independent Community Oversight Board to ensure community-driven solutions to promote trust with our police force – which is good for the public’s health.